mongodb/kubeobject/README.md

 resource.delete()
 ```

-# Example 2 -- Creating a Namespace and ConfigMaps and Secrets on it
+## Creating a Namespace and ConfigMaps and Secrets on it

 ``` python
 from kubeobject import Namespace, Secret, ConfigMap, generate_random_name